RektifyAI/protocol/README.md

  4. Create new branch `git checkout -b NAME_OF_YOUR_BRANCH`

 ## History of advisory mechanisms in DeFi
 Traditional advisory in the DeFi ecosystem is executed by DeFi consultants who have no formal training to DeFi consultant or Expert.
-The DeFi industry is built by open-source, permission
+The DeFi industry is built by open-source, permissionless, and autonomous algorithms.

 ## License